 2) Literary agent in Beverly Hills and amongst others represented Quentin Tarantino, Christopher De Vore (Elephant Man) & Mardik Martin (Raging Bull).

 3) I then went on to start off a literary management company and discovered a number of writers such as Andrew Niccol (The Truman Show, Dir.
 Peter Weir) and Iris Yamashita (Letters from Iwo Jima, Dir.
 Clint Eastwood).
 Both Academy nominated.
 I also worked with a number of other writers to whom I provided script feedback, such as Pat Duncan (Mr. Holland's Opus) and am presently working on a script for twice Academy nominated director Habib Zargarpour.

 4) I produced a film, The List, which I sold to Warner Bros.

-5) I am an expert consultant to the Europen Union's EACEA program.
-Their film finance arm which analyzes thousands of scripts a year.
+5) I am an expert consultant to the Europen Union's EACEA program and advise their film finance arm on which of thousands of scripts to finance.

 6) My career has been validated by my election to the British Film Academy in 2004.

 7) I organized and attended over 7000 pitch meetings in Los Angeles, mainly with the heads of production of the studios.